F1248/OpenCore-Legacy-Patcher/docs/ACCEL.md

 Workaround: Press some combination of Tab, or Tab and then Shift-Tab, or just Shift-Tab until the "Done" button is highlighted.
 Then press spacebar to activate the button, the same as in any other dialog with a highlighted button halo.

-## Wake from sleep heavily distorted on AMD/ATI from macOS 11.3 to Monterey
+## Wake from sleep heavily distorted on AMD/ATI from macOS 11.3 to macOS Monterey

-**Fixed for macOS Ventura starting from 0.6.6.
-Big Sur and Monterey will continue to exhibit the issue.**
+**Fixed for macOS Ventura, older macOS versions still have the issue.**

 For older versions, only known solution is to downgrade to macOS 11.2.3 or older.
 Additionally, logging out and logging back in can resolve the issue without requiring a reboot.